 This easy Cuban chimichurri sauce is traditionally added as a topping to meat (steak, pork, chicken) after it is cooked (like churrasco or skirt steak).
 It is made with parsley, vinegar, garlic, lemon and spices.

-It is also so delicious used as a dip for fries and vegetables too.
+It is also so delicious when used as a dip for fries and vegetables.

 One of my favorite ways to use this chimichurri sauce is in my recipe roasted vegetables with chimichurri.